Tristan-Huen/homiebot/README.md

 - Moving users in voice channels.
   - Can move a list of users to a given voice channel.
   - Can move all users in the current voice channel to another voice channel.
-  - Mispelling of channel argument corrects to most likely channel name (Uses the Levenshtein distance).
+  - Mispelling of channel argument corrects to most likely channel name.
 - Mass deletion of messages.
   - Limit of 100 messages deletable at a time.
+- Talking Stick
+  - Allows only one person to talk at a time.
+  - People in the voice channel can vote to skip the current person's turn.

 ### Weather
 - Current weather